CSA Member Agreement - PLEASE READ THE TERMS BELOW

 Community Supported Agriculture (CSA) is a relationship between our farm and you as our customer.
 Rather than simply purchasing food, our customers become “members” of this CSA farm who receive a portion of the farm’s harvest.

 Our late season CSA runs for 14 weeks, from July 28th to October 27th.
 Members are responsible for showing up at the farm or designated site each week to pick out your share of freshly harvested produce, protein or other farm products.
-Because of our Market Style share option, you will be able to choose the vegetables your family will enjoy up to 8 points for a half share and 16 points for a full share.
+We offer a Market Style share option so our members will be able to choose the vegetables your family will enjoy up to 8 points for a half share and 16 points for a full share.
 Detailed information regarding pick-up is discussed below in Section 3.
 Variety and quantity may vary as described below in Section 2.